Club Q shooting suspect appears bruised, battered during subdued first court hearing

 ☀ READ MORE

-“As we mourn, as we are in pain, we want to also celebrate the beautiful people of Colorado Springs that care and love for one another,” said Herod, a Denver mayoral candidate and the first openly LGBTQ black state lawmaker elected in Colorado.
+“As we mourn, as we are in pain, we want to also celebrate the beautiful people of Colorado Springs that care and love for one another,” said Herod, a Denver mayoral candidate and the first openly LGBTQ Black state lawmaker elected in Colorado.
 “The beautiful people that have stood by the survivors of Club Q, folks who showed up and took down the mass murderer.
 Thank you.”

 El Paso County District Attorney Michael Allen, speaking to reporters after the hearing Wednesday, did not specify the number of charges that his office plans to file against Aldrich, but said the charges will be filed on or before the defendant’s next court date.